 The United States imports most of the uranium it uses as fuel

-Uranium is the fuel most widely used by nuclear power plants for nuclear fission.
+Uranium is the most-used fuel by nuclear power plants for nuclear fission.
 Uranium is a common metal found in rocks all over the world.
 Uranium occurs in combination with small amounts of other elements.
-There are economically recoverable uranium deposits in the western United States, Australia, Canada, Central Asia, Africa, and South America.
+Economically recoverable uranium reserves are located in the western United States, Australia, Canada, Central Asia, Africa, and South America.

-Owners and operators of U.S. nuclear power reactors purchased the equivalent of about 40 million pounds of uranium in 2018.
-About 10% of uranium purchases in 2018 were from U.S. suppliers, and 90% came from other countries.
+Owners and operators of U.S. civilian nuclear power reactors purchased 40.5 million pounds of U3O8e (equivalent) from U.S. and foreign suppliers during 2022.

-- Sources and shares of total U.S. purchases of uranium in 2018 were
+- Sources and percentage shares of total U.S. purchases of uranium in 2022 were:

 Note: The six other countries include Germany, Malawi, Namibia, Niger, South Africa, and the United States with country data withheld to protect individual company data.

 Last updated: August 23, 2023, with data available from source reports as indicated.